2018 PPI Score

 - Charters are entitled to 100 percent of the per-pupil operating funds their students would receive in district schools minus up to 5 percent in administrative fees

 - Colorado receives only 9 of 15 possible points for “authorizing” because the Colorado Charter Schools Institute (CCSI) can only authorize in locales where the state has not granted districts exclusive operating authority.
-Districts that enroll 3,000 students or automatically receive this authority and other districts can apply to the state board to receive authority.
-Because the CCSI does not have the ability to authorize schools throughout the entire state of Colorado, districts authorize most charters in the state.
+Because the CCSI cannot authorize schools in every part of Colorado, districts authorize most charters in the state.
 While districts like Denver have earned a reputation for strong authorizing practices, many districts still challenge or deny high quality charter applications.
-They may also provide inequitable funding for charters
+They may also provide inequitable funding for charters.

-- Growth scores are high because the state does not cap the number of charter schools that are allowed to be authorized and there is steady expansion of charters.
+- Colorado receives a high “growth” score because the state does not cap the number of charter schools and there is steady expansion of charters.

-- Charter schools receive automatic waivers from many laws and regulations that govern districts, which gives them reasonable autonomy.
+- Charter schools receive automatic waivers from many laws and regulations that govern districts.
+This provides a reasonable amount of autonomy.

 - Facilities funding for charter schools is extremely limited ($98 per-pupil in 2017).
 The law provides for operations funding to be about 95 percent of that allotted to district schools, but there is little to no accountability for equitable funding, and equitable funding practices vary widely between authorizing districts.

 Delivering Well Prepared Teachers D+